MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/choose-development-style.md

 ---
-title: "Choose your development style for Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Choose your development style for Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "Learn about the various options available to developers to make use of Dynamics 365 for Customer Engagement web services (SDK) or to extend the application." ms.custom: ms.date: 03/29/2019